So you’ve booked a holiday to the Canary Islands! How exciting. But now you’re wondering what to pack and everything you’ll need while you’re there?

 I was surprised by what an adventurous and active destination the Canary Islands can be and if you want to get involved with this then it’s really important to pack right!

 The Canary Islands are spectacular and well worth a visit, and packing properly will only make your holiday more memorable.
 Be sure to use this guide on what to pack for the Canary Islands to make sure you’re totally prepared.

 Pin this for later

-The wind on Lanzarote is no joke.
+The wind on the Canary Islands is no joke!
 Some days are calm, but when the wind picks up, you’re going to want to be prepared.
 Having a good headband in your handbag means you’ll be ready when the breezes pick up, and you won’t have to spend hours de-tangling your hair later.
-Speaking of hair…

 You’ll thank me for this suggestion later.